Victor Rojas: Los Angeles Angels

 On March 3, 2010, Rojas was named the Los Angeles Angels of Anaheim's TV play-by-play announcer for Fox Sports West, succeeding Rory Markas who died in January and TV play-by-play announcer Steve Physioc and former Major League Baseball player and game analyst Rex Hudler, whose contracts expired after the 2009 season.
-He is partnered with color commentator Mark Gubicza on the broadcasts.
+He partnered with color commentator Mark Gubicza on the broadcasts.

 Rojas was hired by TBS to handle play-by-play duties for the 2011 NLDS featuring the Arizona Diamondbacks and the Milwaukee Brewers.

 In 2019, Rojas and Gubicza won a Los Angeles Emmy Award for their broadcast of Albert Pujols' 3000th hit.

 In November 2020, Rojas revealed that he had interviewed with the Los Angeles Angels for their vacant general manager position.
 The job eventually went to former Atlanta Braves assistant general manager Perry Minasian.

 On January 9, 2021, Rojas announced via Twitter that he would be stepping away from broadcasting to focus on his family and apparel company.
-Matt Vasgersian would take Rojas' Spot.
+Matt Vasgersian would take Rojas' spot.

+ESPN (College Baseball)

+Since early 2022, Rojas has served as play-by-play announcer for ESPN’s coverage of Division I Baseball across all platforms.
+He has called regular season games in the ACC, SEC, and Big XII.
+In addition to his regular season duties, Rojas has served as play-by-play announcer for the Big XII Baseball Tournament the last two years and has worked prominent Regional and Super-Regionals for the network.